Applied-Optimization/AOP-EXO1/aopt-exercise0/README.md

 # Assignment 1

+- **Gobi**: Implemented the 2D quadratic function in `FunctionQuadratic2D.hh`, including the evaluation function and the generation of output CSV files for visualization.

+- **Gobi && Deep Shukla**: Implemented the ND quadratic function in `FunctionQuadraticND.hh`, allowing for evaluation in higher dimensions.

+- **Werner Schmid**: Developed the grid search algorithm for both 2D and ND functions, enabling efficient minimization of the objective functions.

 ## Introduction

-This file contains instructions on how I proceeded to resolve the exercices of the assignments.
+This file contains instructions on how We proceeded to resolve the exercices of the assignments.

 ## Implementing objective functions
 This project implements several objective functions required for optimization problems.